vasile-paskardlgm/Cracking-Heterophily/src/README.md

 CTH consists of two key steps: *1) Similarity-guided coarsening* and *2) Residual-reintegrated training*, which are implemented in two Python files:

 - `preprocessing.py`: Downloads required raw data to the `data` folder, then generates augmented features and the coarsened graph, which would be stored in the `preprocessed` folder.
+Folders will be automatically created (if raw data can be obtained from the repository above).
 - `main.py`: Performs GNN training using the CTH method.
+You must run `preprocessing.py` before calling the training stage.

 Therefore, to run CTH on the *Gamers* dataset with a *GCN* backbone and a coarsening ratio of *0.1*, execute: